Spasmodic dysphonia: Diagnosis

 Diagnosis of spasmodic dysphonia requires a multidisciplinary team and consideration of both perceptual and physiological factors.
 There is currently no universally accepted diagnostic test for spasmodic dysphonia, which presents a challenge for diagnosis.
 Additionally, diagnostic criteria have not been agreed upon as the distinguishing features of this disorder have not been well-characterized.

-A team of professionals including a speech-language pathologist, an otolaryngologist, and a neurologist, are typically involved in spasmodic dysphonia assessment and diagnosis.
-The speech-language pathologist conducts a speech assessment including case history questions to gather information about voice use and symptoms.
+A team of professionals including a speech–language pathologist, an otolaryngologist, and a neurologist, are typically involved in spasmodic dysphonia assessment and diagnosis.
+The speech–language pathologist conducts a speech assessment including case history questions to gather information about voice use and symptoms.
 This is followed by clinical observation and perceptual rating of voice characteristics such as voice breaks or strain, which are selectively present in normal speech over other voice activities such as whispering or laughing.
 Symptoms also vary across types of spasmodic dysphonia.
 For example, voiced sounds are more affected in adductor spasmodic dysphonia, while unvoiced sounds are more affected in abductor spasmodic dysphonia.
-Following speech assessment, the otolaryngologist conducts a flexible transnasal laryngoscopy to view the vocal folds and activity of the muscles controlling them in order to eliminate other possible causes of the voice disorder.
-In spasmodic dysphonia, producing long vowels or speaking sentences results in muscle spasms which are not observed during other vocal activities such as coughing, breathing, or whispering.
+Following the speech assessment, the otolaryngologist conducts a flexible transnasal laryngoscopy to view the vocal folds and activity of the muscles controlling them in order to eliminate other possible causes of the voice disorder.
+In spasmodic dysphonia, producing long vowels or speaking sentences results in muscle spasms that are not observed during other vocal activities such as coughing, breathing, or whispering.
 To evaluate the individual for any other neurological problems, this examination is followed up with an assessment by the neurologist.